 Rule 305 - Particulate Matter, Southern Zone: Platform Hidalgo is considered a Southern Zone source.
 This rule prohibits the discharge into the atmosphere from any source particulate matter in excess of specified concentrations measured in gr/scf.
 The maximum allowable concentrations are determined as a function of volumetric discharge, measured in scfm, and are listed in Table 305(a) of the rule.
-Sources subject to this rule include: the flare and all diesel-fired IC engines on the platform.
+Sources subject to this rule include all diesel-fired IC engines on the platform.
 Improperly maintained diesel engines have the potential to violate this rule.
 Compliance is assured by requiring all engines to be maintained according to manufacturer maintenance schedules.
-Rule 359 addresses the need for the flare to operate in a smokeless fashion.

-Rule 309 - Specific Contaminants: Under Section "A", no source may discharge sulfur compounds and combustion contaminants in excess of 0.2-percent as SO2 (by volume) and 0.3 gr/scf (at 12% CO2) respectively.
-Sulfur emissions due to flaring of sweet gas will comply with the SO2 limit.
+Rule 309 - Specific Contaminants: Under Section "A", no source may discharge sulfur compounds and combustion contaminants in excess of 0.2-percent as SO_2 (by volume) and 0.3 gr/scf (at 12% CO2) respectively.
+Sulfur emissions due to flaring of sweet gas will comply with the SO_2 limit.
 All diesel powered piston IC engines have the potential to exceed the combustion contaminant limit if not properly maintained (see discussion on Rule 305 above for compliance).

-Rule 310 - Odorous Organic Compounds: This rule prohibits the discharge of H2S and organic sulfides that result in a ground level impact beyond the property boundary in excess of either 0.06 ppmv averaged over 3 minutes and 0.03 ppmv averaged over 1 hour.
-No measured data exists to confirm compliance with this rule, however, all excess natural gas from Platform Hidalgo is flared (i.e., no venting occurs).
-As a result, it is expected that compliance with this rule will be achieved.
+Rule 310 - Odorous Organic Compounds: This rule prohibits the discharge of H_2S and organic sulfides that result in a ground level impact beyond the property boundary in excess of either 0.06 ppmv averaged over 3 minutes and 0.03 ppmv averaged over 1 hour.
+No measured data exists to confirm compliance with this rule, however, it is expected that compliance with this rule will be achieved.

-Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on Platform Hidalgo to 0.5-percent (by weight) for liquids fuels and 15 gr/100 scf (calculated as H2S) {or 239 ppmvd} for gaseous fuels.
+Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on Platform Hidalgo to 0.5-percent (by weight) for liquids fuels and 15 gr/100 scf (calculated as H_2S) {or 239 ppmvd} for gaseous fuels.
 All piston IC engines on Platform Hidalgo and on the supply boats are expected to be in compliance with the liquid fuel limit as determined by fuel analysis documentation.
-The flare relief system is not subject to this rule (see discussion under Rule 359).